mongodb/leafygreen-ui/charts/core/README.md

 ### `Line`

-Component that takes in data points and renders a single line the chart.
+Component that takes in data points and renders a single line on the chart.

 #### Props